Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Dyson products did better with longer hair strands and hair pick-up on carpet.

-Tineco products are decent, but the A10 and A11 options are a notch below their counterparts in the categories I mentioned.
+Tineco products are decent, but the A10 and A11 options fall short of their counterparts in the categories I mentioned.

-The Dyson V15 is the best overall on hard floors and carpets thanks to the upgrades, particularly in the standard nozzle.
+The Dyson V15 is the best overall choice for hard floors and carpets, thanks to its upgrades, particularly in the standard nozzle.

 Dyson V15 hair wrap on carpet

-Almost nothing wrapped on the brush roll, even with long 12-inch strands.
+Almost nothing was wrapped on the brush roll, even with long 12-inch strands.

 Dyson V15 hair wrap on hard floor